omeka-s-modules/ZoteroImport/README.md

 1. Not required.
 The collection key can be found on the Zotero library page by looking at the URL when looking at the collection.

 1. Optional.
-Enter your API key to import private data.
+Enter your API key to import private data and/or files.

 1. Choose whether to import files.
 The API key is required to import files.